 By the time you’ve explored the endless treasures to be found at Morganton NC restaurants, Morganton NC shopping, and on the Morganton festival scene, you’ll understand why so many are lured by the energy of this small mountain town.
 And you’ll long to live within a short drive from The Coves Mountain River Club.

-This neighborhood of friendly folks have figured out the secret to mountain living.
+This neighborhood of friendly folks has figured out the secret to mountain living.
 It’s all about knowing how to live it up in the small mountain towns that surround your little corner of heaven in the riverfront gated community you call home sweet home.

 At The Coves Mountain River Club, owning a ‘corner of heaven’ means you get to throw open your windows each morning to greet a magnificent mountain view or hear the soothing Johns River.
 You will enjoy a series of sun salutations by the pool, raft along your private stretch of river, take your canine buddy on a daily nature hike, harvest vegetables in your neighborhood garden, enjoy a favorite book in a quiet riverfront gazebo, and at the end of the day, share a sunset and a smile with your friends and neighbors sitting fireside at Pisgah Mountain Lodge.